 Europe.
 I have NO American show lines in my breeding lines which means there is almost no problems with

 hip or elbow dysplasia.
-There has only been 1 dog in 25+ years of breeding that I have replaced and I was not
+I have had only 3 dogs in 25+ years of breeding that have had genetic health

 If you want a partner for life, come to Guardian Angel Shepherds.
 If you want a healthy, strong and brave

 pup, with no issues, come to Guardian Angel Shepherds.
 Don't take my word for it, please check out my

 Why do you pick the puppy for me?
 I've had several German Shepherds and know what